 Visiting Budapest in February

-Disclosure: This website uses affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, book a tour, buy your travel insurance through a company like World Nomads or Allianz, shop for travel essentials, etc. You don’t pay anything extra.
-We’ve made an effort to ensure all information on this website is correct at the time of writing, but expect readers to double check before booking.
+Disclosure: This website participates in affiliate programs.
+That means we may earn a small commission when you use the links on this site to book a hotel, book a tour, buy your travel insurance, etc. We’ve made an effort to ensure all information on this website is correct at the time of writing, but expect readers to double check before booking

 Read More About Buda Castle District

 The first time we visited Budapest, we came in February 2012 during a school break.
 Flights to Budapest were super cheap at that time of year, which is an obvious benefit to visiting Budapest in the winter.

 We arrived in the dead of winter.
 Waking up jet-lagged on the first morning, we went straight to see the famous Chain Bridge, walking across the beautiful bridge at 6am, with no other tourists (or, indeed, pedestrians, in sight).
 The Danube had ice flows grazing its surface, but the sky was bright blue and the light was soft and beautiful.

 Is February a Good Time to Visit Budapest?

 Visiting Budapest in February was a great experience, and one we can recommend.
 It’s a wonderfully unbusy time of the year.
 When we got too cold, we stopped in for foralt bor (hot mulled wine) or hot chocolate to warm up.
 We walked into the main attractions and checked off the main things to do in Budapest with nary a line-up.
 And we put a lot of steps on our Fitbits, as walking to stay warm became a key strategy!